KirillAleut/Pixi.js-TypeScript-TankGame/README.md

 1. Clone the project
 2. Install the dependencies with `npm install`
-3. Run the project with script `npm run start` (Alternatively, you can `npm run build` and host the build version of game on web (or open browser with --allow-file-access-from-files).
+3. Run the project with script `npm run start` (Alternatively, you can `npm run build` and host the build version of game on web (or open in browser with --allow-file-access-from-files).
 Otherwise you will get CORS Error.)